awesomerank/awesomerank.github.io/lists/christian-bromann/awesome-selenium.md

 - [Appium](http://appium.io/) - Appium is an open source test automation framework for use with native and hybrid mobile apps.
 It drives iOS, Android and Windows Apps using the WebDriver protocol.
 - [Selendroid](http://selendroid.io/mobileWeb.html) - Selendroid is based on the Android instrumentation framework.
 - [ios-driver](http://ios-driver.github.io/ios-driver/) - Test any IOS native, hybrid, or mobile web application using Selenium / WebDriver.
-- [Winium](https://github.com/2gis/Winium) - Automation framework for Windows platforms.
+- [Winium ★94](2gis/Winium) - Automation framework for Windows platforms.
 It is free.
 It is opensource.
 It is Selenium-based.
 Supports: Windows Desktop (WPF, WinForms); Windows Store or Universal Apps for Windows Phone; Windows Phone Silverlight Apps.

 ### Desktop Tools

-- [SWD Page Recorder ★132](https://github.com/dzharii/swd-recorder) - Windows Desktop application that makes it easy to create, test and debug new Selenium Webdriver PageObject classes.
+- [SWD Page Recorder ★136](dzharii/swd-recorder) - Windows Desktop application that makes it easy to create, test and debug new Selenium Webdriver PageObject classes.
 It works with C#, Java, Python and Ruby out of the box and you may add own code generation templates.

 ### Cloud Services